imrykugler/RatioBombAlgorithm/README.md

 Stack A will be sorted by qualified programmers, samilliarly to the Airgeddon attacking tool logic, from more probable to succeed to less.

 On the first stage of using this tool, there will be an execution of Stack A, a DoS attack of most of the machines in a predetermined radius.
 The attack will exploit Wifi and GSM for the initial stages.
+Using deisgnated antennas.
 Will take down at least 50 percent of the machines in a radius.
 Some of the devices will be completly distroyed, some partially distroyed, and some will not be distroyed at all.

 On the second stage of the attack, qualified penetration testers will execute the Stack B attacks which are possible to be executed manually,